Gojira (1954) starring Akira Takarada, Momoko Kôchi, Akihiko Hirata

-When the ocean’s surface begins to boil white-hot and a Japanese freighter vanishes into the Pacific, the superstitious villagers of Odo Island fear an ancient legend has come true–the legend of Gojira!
-Awakened from an eons-long sleep by an atomic bomb explosion, the behemoth turns Tokyo into a wasteland of atomic fire and rubble.
+The ocean’s surface begins to boil white-hot.
+A Japanese freighter vanishes into the Pacific.
+And the superstitious villagers of Odo Island fear an ancient legend has come true ….
+The legend of Gojira!
+Awakened from an eons-long sleep by an atomic bomb explosion.
+The behemoth turns Tokyo into a wasteland of atomic fire and rubble.
 Who, or what, can stop it?

 Review of Gojira

-Editor’s note: This review is for Gojira, the original Japanese Godzilla movie – not the Americanized version with Raymond Burr – that will be reviewed under Godzilla- King of the Monsters.
+Editor’s note: This review is for Gojira, the original Japanese Godzilla movie.
+Not the Americanized version with Raymond Burr.
+Read that review under Godzilla- King of the Monsters.

 I’d like to contrast it with the Burr version.
-In short, it’s a much tighter story, slowly moving from something causing destruction at sea, and on Odo island, until it’s finally seen about 25 minutes into the film.
-Gojira is a devastating terror — a mobile natural disaster, that mankind’s technology is worthless against.
-Gojira is a metaphor for the potential dangers of atomic radiation – but it’s more than that.
+In short, it’s a much tighter story.
+It moves slowly from something causing destruction at sea, and on Odo island.
+Until it’s finally seen about 25 minutes into the film.
+Gojira is a devastating terror.
+Its a mobile natural disaster.
+And mankind’s technology is worthless against.
+Gojira is a metaphor for the potential dangers of atomic radiation.
+But it’s more than that.
 It’s a metaphor for humanity’s hopelessness, despite our hubris, against nature unbridled.

 Characters in Gojira

 - Hideto Ogata (Akira Takarada, Godzilla vs. the Sea Monster, Godzilla 2014).
-Pilot, the first protagonist, who’s in love with Emiko.
+Pilot, the first protagonist.
+He’s in love with Emiko.

 - Emiko Yamane (Momoko Kôchi, Godzilla vs. Destroyah, The Mysterians).
-Lovely, kind, young lady, who’s in love with Ogata.
+Lovely, kind, young lady.
+She’s in love with Ogata.
 But engaged since childhood to Serizawa.

 - Daisuke Serizawa-hakase (Akihiko Hirata, Sanjuro, Godzilla vs. Mechagodzilla).
-The brilliant scientist, who may have found a way to stop Gojira.
-But he fears that his knowledge is too dangerous to use – if used once, it can be used again.
-And it could lead to the destruction of all life on the planet.
+The brilliant scientist.
+He may have found a way to stop Gojira.
+But he fears that his knowledge is too dangerous to use.
+If used once, it can be used again.
+And it could lead to the destruction of all life.
 He also is truly, deeply, in love with Emiko.
 And he knows that she doesn’t return his feelings.

 Kyohei Yamane-hakase (Takashi Shimura, Seven Samurai, Rashomon).
-Emiko’s father, a leading paleontologist sent by the Japanese government to Odo island.
-There, he finds a live trilobite – that should be a million years extinct.
-And large radioactive footprints, and finally, Gojira itself.
-In some ways, he is the film’s Cassandra – the prophet whose warnings come true, but are ignored.
+Emiko’s father.
+He’s a leading paleontologist.
+The Japanese government sends him to Odo island.
+There, he finds a live trilobite.
+It’s a creature that should be a million years extinct.
+He also finds large radioactive footprints.
+And finally, Gojira itself.
+In some ways, he is the film’s Cassandra.
+He’s the prophet whose warnings come true.
+But people ignore his warnings.

 In short, Gojira is a wonderful film that has aged well, with excellent moments large and small.
 For example, there’s a moment as Gojira is rampaging through Tokyo, and a mother is cuddling with her daughters.
 She comforts them by saying that, in a moment, they’ll be reunited with their father.
 And they’re presumed to be killed.

 I rate Gojira 5 stars, an A+.
-I frankly can’t imagine how it could be improved.
+I frankly can’t imagine how any improvements.